 Though most people think of flowers as ornaments for the home or garden, many of them are in fact edible.
 Lavender buds can be pressed into cookies, the essence of roses is used to make Turkish Delight, and Nasturtiums brighten up a summer salad with their peppery orange blossoms.
-There are dozens of edible flowers to choose from and when used fresh they add a beautiful and colourful element to both sweet and savoury dishes.
-But if you'd like to preserve the flowers for longer, one of the prettiest ways to do so is to crystallise them in sugar.
+Primroses are another great edible flower.
+You can use them fresh but to preserve them for longer, you can crystallize primroses in sugar.

 Primroses are one of the most common and beautiful spring flowers and they also happen to fall into the edible category.
 Though personally I don’t think they taste like much on their own, when coated with sugar they transform into a beautifully sweet and natural decoration that can be used on desserts and cakes.